 Regardless of the source of new staff members, some training will be needed to introduce them to the organization and prepare them to assume their role in the organization.
-In addition, a continuing program of training for personnel at all levels in the organization is needed to maintain and ensure continuous improvement of their competencies.
+All Regulatory Bodies should have an Induction Training programme, which can be modified for some new staff in accordance with their experience before joining.
+In addition, a continuing program of training for personnel at all levels in the organization is needed to maintain and ensure continuous improvement of their competences.

-6 Training Needs Assessment (TNA) for Regulatory Bodies
+7 Training Needs Assessment (TNA) for Regulatory Bodies

-It is essential that the regulatory body apply a systematic approach to identify current and desired competencies, determine the gaps, and design and implement training programmes to address the desired competencies.
+It is essential that the regulatory body apply a systematic approach to identify current and desired competences, determine the gaps, and design and implement training programmes to address the desired competences.
 The process is applicable at all organizational levels.